 a.
 Subdivision plans and documentation as follows:

-18. “Will serve” letters from governmental entities providing services, such as, water, sewer, and fire protection, and applicable public utilities.
-For any Subdivision Plat containing any lots designed for any use other than single family detached Dwellings, or that otherwise is subject to Site Plan review, the Applicant may submit a draft will serve letter from JSSD.
-Draft will serve letters will not be deemed a binding commitment from JSSD to provide water to the area within the Subdivision Plat.
-A JSSD will-serve letter will not be required for any subdivision where the intended use is conservation or improvement for which no water service is required.
+18. “Will serve” and/or Feasibility letters from governmental entities providing services, such as, water, sewer, and fire protection, and applicable public utilities.
+For any Subdivision Plat containing any lots designed for any use other than single family detached Dwellings, or that otherwise is subject to Site Plan review, the Applicant may submit a Feasibility Letter from JSSD.
+Feasibility Letters will not be deemed a binding commitment from JSSD to provide water to the area within the Subdivision Plat.
+A JSSD Feasibility Letter or will serve letter will not be required for any subdivision where the intended use is conservation or improvement for which no water service is required.

 2.03 Site Plan

 B. Site Plan Submittal Requirements: